QubesOS/qubes-doc/user/advanced-topics/bind-dirs.md

    sudo mkdir -p /rw/bind-dirs/var/lib/tor
    ```

+6. (optional) If the directory you want to persist across reboots (`/var/lib/tor` in this case) needs special ownership and permissions, make sure the directory you created just under `/rw/bind-dirs/` has the same ones (using the commands `chown` and `chmod`, respectively).

-6. Reboot the app qube.
+7. Reboot the app qube.

-7. Done.
+8. Done.

 From now on, all files in the `/var/lib/tor` directory will persist across reboots.